How to prevent buy now, pay later (BNPL) fraud

 Fraudsters use takeover tactics, such as stealing usernames and passwords through phishing, to gain access to a customer’s account.
 They can then place orders to their addresses under the guise of a legitimate customer until the genuine account owner notices.

-It’s very easy to open an account with a BNPL provider.
+It’s easy to open an account with a BNPL provider.
 Any fraudster can sign up using information stolen through hacking or data breaches and, currently, the Know Your Customer (KYC) and Anti-Money Laundering (AML) checks used by most BNPL providers aren’t robust enough to detect them.
-After that they can place as many orders through their new accounts as possible before they get shut down.
+Once signed up, they can place as many orders through their new accounts as possible before they get shut down.

 Non-repayment fraud simply involves the buyer placing orders with no intention of paying back the loan.
-By combining any of the above methods, the fraudster can do so with a completely fake or stolen identity, so there’s no risk of them being caught.
+By combining any of the above methods, the fraudster can do so with a completely fake or stolen identity, so there’s no risk of being caught.
+It’s a relatively easy fraud type to carry out, making it one of the most common types of BNPL fraud.

 Trojan horse fraud